 Please note, as the bar remains open throughout a show at the Lemon Tree Lounge pre-orders are not available.
 There are also no pre-orders for a Lemon Tree Studio show.

 Running times vary greatly between shows and venues.
 If you have any questions please contact Box Office on 01224 641122 for further information.
+We also endeavour to add running times to the individual show information listings on our website as soon as they are confirmed.

 The Stalls is the name we use for the ground floor in the main auditorium.
 In the case of His Majesty’s Theatre this is, in fact, one level lower than the main entrance.
 At His Majesty’s Theatre, street level is called the Dress Circle; the next floor up is called the Upper Circle.
 The top floor is called the Balcony.